Overtime Is So Over: A Few Tips To Prevent Burnout

-At any given time, we know there's an undeniable pressure to work harder to rid yourself of the piles of work that have accumulated on your desk, not to mention the massive amount of emails in your inbox, but is playing catch up really worth a burnout?
+At any given time, we know there's an undeniable pressure to work harder to rid yourself of the piles of work that have accumulated on your desk, not to mention the massive amount of emails in your inbox, but is playing catch up really worth burnout?
 Hell no!
-The same goes for those of you who have to play catch up during leave of absences, holidays, and vacations.
+The same goes for those of you who have to play catch up during leave of absence, holidays, and vacations.
 We know just how stressful that can be on you, but it's definitely not worth you getting sick with anxiety.

 Instead, we want you to focus on self-care, enjoying time with family and friends, and not allowing your work to stop you from having a good time or getting much-needed rest.
 We talked to Ashley Sutton, author of Overtime is So Over, and she offered a few tips to avoid burnout before you go on break, while you're taking time off, and to avoid playing catch up once you get behind the desk again: